Discover Financial Services (NYSE:DFS) Posts Earnings Results, Misses Expectations By $0.04 EPS

-Discover Financial Services (NYSE:DFS) released its quarterly earnings results on Tuesday.
-The financial services provider reported $3.64 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $3.68 by ($0.04), MarketWatch Earnings reports.
-The firm had revenue of $2.94 billion for the quarter, compared to analyst estimates of $3.02 billion.
+Discover Financial Services (NYSE:DFS) posted its quarterly earnings results on Tuesday.
+The financial services provider reported $3.64 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $3.68 by ($0.04), MarketWatch Earnings reports.
 Discover Financial Services had a return on equity of 45.80% and a net margin of 39.15%.
-The business’s revenue for the quarter was up 4.0% on a year-over-year basis.
-During the same period in the previous year, the business posted $2.59 earnings per share.
+The business had revenue of $2.94 billion during the quarter, compared to analyst estimates of $3.02 billion.
+During the same quarter last year, the firm posted $2.59 EPS.
+The company’s quarterly revenue was up 4.0% compared to the same quarter last year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 3rd.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 3rd.
 Shareholders of record on Thursday, February 17th will be issued a dividend of $0.50 per share.
-This represents a $2.00 dividend on an annualized basis and a yield of 1.69%.
-Discover Financial Services’s dividend payout ratio is currently 11.96%.
+This represents a $2.00 annualized dividend and a yield of 1.69%.
+Discover Financial Services’s dividend payout ratio (DPR) is presently 11.96%.

-In other news, EVP Carlos Minetti sold 22,000 shares of the company’s stock in a transaction that occurred on Monday, October 25th.
-The stock was sold at an average price of $123.68, for a total value of $2,720,960.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, Director Cynthia A. Glassman sold 3,200 shares of the company’s stock in a transaction that occurred on Tuesday, October 26th.
-The shares were sold at an average price of $123.93, for a total value of $396,576.00.
+In related news, EVP Carlos Minetti sold 22,000 shares of the firm’s stock in a transaction that occurred on Monday, October 25th.
+The shares were sold at an average price of $123.68, for a total value of $2,720,960.00.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, Director Cynthia A. Glassman sold 3,200 shares of the stock in a transaction that occurred on Tuesday, October 26th.
+The shares were sold at an average price of $123.93, for a total transaction of $396,576.00.
 The disclosure for this sale can be found here.
-Insiders own 0.54% of the company’s stock.
+Corporate insiders own 0.54% of the company’s stock.

 About Discover Financial Services